UNC-optics/CaPuLeT/README.md

 # An open-source system to integrate Calcium-imaging, Pupillometry, and Locomotion-estimated Tracking (CaPuLeT) in head-fixed mice

 Designed by members of the Pégard and Rodríguez-Romaguera Labs at the University of North Carolina at Chapel Hill, CaPuLeT allows researchers to capture locomotion, pupil dynamics, and body kinematics simultaneously.
-Our system relies on CMOS cameras, an infared camera placed at eye-level to capture pupil size and an additional camera to record body kinematics.
-Our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attatched to a mounted rotary encoder.
+Our system relies on CMOS cameras, an infrared camera placed at eye-level to capture pupil size and an additional camera to record body kinematics.
+Our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attached to a mounted rotary encoder.

 ![Pupillometry System Labled (4_4_2024)](https://github.com/jovantormesvaquerano/PeRo-Lab-Pupillometry-Wheel/assets/135740829/b9ecf772-b775-42db-a923-65d1e1a13e8c)